GabrielMartinsPastoriza/GabrielMartinsPastoriza/README.md

-### Hi there, i'm Gabriel Martins, my areas of knowledge are backend development with Java and C++ and Pentesting
+### Hi there, i'm Gabriel Martins, my areas of knowledge are backend development with Java and C++ and Cybersecurity

 - 🔭 I am currently part of the Geração Caldeira Program
 - 🌱 Learning Networks and Java